RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 * Bitcoin is somewhere in the back of the grocery store.
 You can get it, but you have to look for it.

 Bitcoin is still in the "early adopter" stage of Clayton Christensen's technology adoption framework.
-Early adopters are willing to put up with a few headaches/obstacles.
+Early adopters are willing to put up with a few headaches or obstacles.
 But the masses of people want something easy to use.
 That's where M-Pesa fits the bill.

 Feel free to express yourself in the comments if you disagree :-)